-A greenhouse is a wonderful way to grow plants year-round, but it can also attract a variety of pests.
+A DIY greenhouse kit is a wonderful way to grow plants year-round, but it can also attract a variety of pests.
 Whether you’re dealing with aphids, spider mites, or other pesky insects, it’s important to take action to keep your greenhouse healthy and thriving.
-In this blog, we’ll share some tips for getting rid of the most common pests in a greenhouse.
+In this blog, we’ll share some tips for getting rid of the most common pests in a DIY backyard greenhouse.

 7 Most Common Greenhouse Pests